djdd87/SynoAI/README.md

 }
 ```
 This will output the full information log and help identify where things are going wrong, as well as displaying the confidence percentages from Deepstack.

+### Common Synology Error Codes
+* 100: Unknown error
+* 101: Invalid parameters
+* 102: API does not exist
+* 103: Method does not exist
+* 104: This API version is not supported
+* 105: Insufficient user privilege
+  * If this occurs, check your username and password, or;
+  * Try creating a specific user for Synology Surveillance Station
+* 106: Connection time out
+* 107: Multiple login detected